-According to the provisions of Article 169, constructions are designed, built and maintained in accordance with the basic requirements on technical resistance and stability, safety in case of fire, hygiene, health and the environment, safety and accessibility in use, protection against noise, energy economy and heat retention and sustainable use of natural resources defined in Annex I to Regulation (EU) No 305/201134.
+According to the provisions of art.
+169, constructions are designed, built, and maintained in accordance with the basic requirements on technical resistance and stability; safety in case of fire, hygiene, health, and environment; safety and accessibility in use; protection against noise, energy economy, and heat retention; and sustainable use of natural resources defined in Annex I to Regulation (EU) No 305/2011.

-Another provision stipulates that constructions are to be designed, built and maintained in accordance with the regulatory requirements on disaster risk reduction.
+In accordance with the provisions of article 169, paragraph 2, item 2 of the SPA, constructions are to be designed, built and maintained in accordance with the regulatory requirements on DRR.
 The Act specifies that all urban and development plans should consider disaster and climate risk.
-However, it does not have specific references to climate change induced disasters.

 The Act identifies the Directorate for National Construction Control to support the Minister of Regional Development and Public Works in controlling the implementation of the Act and subsidiary legislation in the area of construction.
-It stipulates that the organs of the Ministry of Interior and other bodies of state and municipal authorities are obliged to support the control activities of the Directorate.
+It stipulates that the organs of the MoI and other bodies of state and municipal authorities are obliged to support the control activities of the directorate.